Background & Timeline

 |wdt_ID||Well 14||Test Date||Test Results Received||PFOS - perfluorooctanesulfonate (Parts Per Trillion)||PFOA - perfluorooctanoate (Parts Per Trillion)||Combined Parts Per Trillion|

 Although not required to do so, the City voluntarily shut down Well 14 on February 20, 2020, while awaiting the confirmation test results, and the well continues to be offline.
 The City has taken the opportunity to complete required preventive maintenance on the well.

-The City of Paramount plans to conduct quarterly testing for PFOS for Well 14 moving forward, while exploring potential treatment systems.
+The City of Paramount now conducts quarterly testing for PFOS for Well 14, while exploring potential treatment systems.
 The test results for the quarterly sampling are posted to the Water Reports & Test Results page.

 The City continues to provide safe, healthy reliable drinking water to residents through wells 13, 15 and additional imported water sources.

 Frequently Asked Questions